 - An attorney with whom the Defendant shares an attorney-client relationship

-However, a Final PFA Order is considered a “qualifying protective order” under federal law disqualifying the Defendant from acquiring or possessing a firearm for the duration of the order.
+Unfortunately, a Final PFA Order is considered a “qualifying protective order” under federal law disqualifying the Defendant from acquiring or possessing a firearm for the duration of the order.

 Nonetheless, the PFA Judge can order a mandatory firearm, other weapons, and ammunition relinquishment in cases involving a PFA resolved through an agreement between the Plaintiff and the Defendant.
 For these reasons, you need an experienced Protection from Abuse lawyer to preserve your lawful gun rights.

 Can there be a PFA Violation by Plaintiff?

 No. The conditions and requirements of the Emergency, Temporary, or Final Pennsylvania PFA Order apply only to the Defendant (also referred to as the Respondent).

 However, a PFA Defendant has the right to file a police report and request that the police file criminal charges against a PFA Plaintiff if they commit a criminal act against the Defendant.

 In addition, a PFA Defendant can file for an emergency or temporary protection order against a PFA Plaintiff who engages in acts of abuse against the Defendant or the Defendant’s children.